adampirog/Handwritten-digit-recognition/README.md

 The result is achieved applying machine learning techniques for image analysis.
 This includes Random Forest and KNN classifiers using cosine metrics (~97% accuracy).
 [Model training documentation](Training_doc.pdf)

+Digit detection is implemented using image filtering and manipulation algorithms from OpenCV library.

 ## Screenshots

 *Credit for GUI design: Klaudia Cofalka*